Richard Charles Lee: Personal

 On 15 May 1941, Lee's daughter Vivienne Poy was born in British Hong Kong.
 She is the first Asian Canadian to be appointed to the Senate of Canada.
 The Richard Charles Lee Canada-Hong Kong Library was founded by Poy in her father's honour.

-Lee died of heart attack on 6 July 1983 at his residence in Hong Kong.
+Lee died of heart attack on 7 July 1983 at his residence in Hong Kong, aged 78 and was survived by his wife, Esther (1910–1996), then aged 73, daughter, Vivienne, son-in-law, Neville Poy, siblings, nephews, nieces, grandchildren as well as his stepmother, Mrs. Hysan Lee.